tnshibu/aws_azure_scripts/aws/readme_aws.txt

 Steps for creation of Kubernetes Cluster on AWS
 -----------------------------------------------
+This section uses python to create the cluster.
+If you have python3 on windows you can try it out on windows Else continue the below commands on Linux VM

 01> Do a clone of git repo https://www.github.com/tnshibu/aws_azure_scripts 02> cd aws_azure_scripts/aws/eks
     run the commands in "eks_role_create.txt" one by one